- Attend Events

 The AnthroGuide also includes:

-Interested in joining the directory?
-Reach out to us at firstname.lastname@example.org.
+Interested in listing your institution in the Guide?
+Reach out to us at firstname.lastname@example.org

 In 1963, the Executive Board directed a listing of PhD dissertations in anthropology to be published in The AAA Guide to Departments of Anthropology and in 1967 a listing of all AAA members was added (and subsequently dropped the following year), and the departmental program descriptions were expanded.
 The AAA Guide to Departments of Anthropology totaled 214 pages.